 '''

 public class NotNotPhotoShop extends WindowController implements ActionListener {

 // Size of window when created

 private static final int WINDOW WIDTH = 640;

 private static final int WINDOW_HEIGHT = 560;

-// Button to open a new image file
+// Buttons to open a new image file and take a picture with the camera

 private JButton openFileButton;

+private JButton snapshotButton;

 // The image we are editing

 private VisibleImage display;

 /

-Create the GUI components and load the original image from the harddrive.
+Create the GUI components and load the original image from the hard drive.

-You will change this method when adding new componenets to the interface.
+\star You will change this method when adding new componets to the interface.

-/

 public void begin() {

 this.setSize(WINDOW_WIDTH, WINDOW_HEIGHT);

 // Create the buttons and add them to the window

 openFileButton = new JButton("Open");

+snapshotButton = new JButton("Take Picture");

 JPanel bottomPanel = new JPanel();

 bottomPanel.add(openFileButton);

+bottomPanel.add(snapshotButton);

 // Add the components to the window

 Container contentPane = getContentPane();

 contentPane.add(bottomPanel, BorderLayout.SOUTH);

 contentPane.validate();

 // Make me listen for button clicks

+snapshotButton.addActionListener(this);

 openFileButton.addActionListener(this);

 // load the beach scene at startup

 display = new VisibleImage(getImage("gray-1.jpg"), 0, 0, canvas);

-}

-/

 Handle events from the buttons.

-/

 public void actionPerformed(ActionEvent e) {

 if (e.getSource() == openFileButton) {

 // add code here to load file

-}
+} else if (e.getSource() == snapshotButton) {

+// add code here to use camera

 }

 }

 '''